AzumattDev/Recycle_N_Reclaim/README.md

 The aim is to provide an all in one solution for recycling items back into resources.

 All code changes after the initial release of this mod were written by me.
-This includes the merging of the two mods and any improvements made to the code.
+This includes the merging of the two mods, addition of ServerSync and any improvements made to the code.

 <details>